Increasing Diversity in ITT Project

 Introducing our DEI SCITT coaches

-We are pleased to share that the Chartered College of Teaching, Chiltern Learning Trust and Being Luminary, have selected the Chartered College of Teaching Fellows who will coach in our DEI (Diversity, Equity, and Inclusion) support programme, funded by Mission 44’s Diversity in Education Fund.
+The Chartered College of Teaching, Chiltern Learning Trust and Being Luminary together selected the Chartered College of Teaching Fellows to coach in our DEI (Diversity, Equity, and Inclusion) support programme, funded by Mission 44’s Diversity in Education Fund.

-These coaches will work alongside SCITTs from ITT applicants through to the awarding of QTS to increase their skill and confidence over the next 4 years.
+These coaches are currently working alongside SCITTs from ITT applicants through to the awarding of QTS to increase their skill and confidence over the next 4 years.

 We’d like to introduce these coaches, who are all highly accomplished teachers.
 Each coach brings unique expertise and experience to this initiative, and we’re excited to be working with them: